robgrame/ExtensionAttributes.Automation/Readme.md

 5. Create a pull request.

 ## License :card_file_box:
-This project is licensed under the GPL.
+This project is licensed under the GPL 3.0.
 See the GPL license details file for more details.

 ## Contact :mailbox_with_no_mail:
 For any questions or feedback, you can reach me at [roberto.gramellini@microsoft.com](mailto:roberto.gramellini@microsoft.com)